Symmetries of $\mathfrak{gl}_N$-foams: Algebraic preliminaries

 The element $\dif \in H^\prime$ acts on algebras as derivations, in other words, any derivation on an algebra $A$ induces an $H^\prime$-module structure on $A$.
-More generally, if $M$ is an $A$-module with $A$ endowed with a derivation, any derivation on $M$ gives rise to an $H^\prime$-action on $M$.
+More generally, if $M$ is an $A$-module with $A$ endowed with a derivation, any derivation on $M$ (compatible with that on $A$) gives rise to an $H^\prime$-equivariant $A$-module structure on $M$.

 \begin{lem} Mapping $\dif$ to $ \sum_{k=1}^a x_k^2 \frac{\partial}{\partial x_k} $ induces an action of the Hopf algebra $H$ on $\Fp[x_1, \dots x_a]$. \end{lem}